containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 ### `ConfigMap=`

-Pass the Kubernetes ConfigMap YAML at path to `podman kube play` via the `--configmap` argument.
+Pass the Kubernetes ConfigMap YAML path to `podman kube play` via the `--configmap` argument.
 Unlike the `configmap` argument, the value may contain only one path but it may be absolute or relative to the location of the unit file.